 - To co-ordinate relations with overseas parties

-- Co-ordination of the work of the European Parliamentary Party, the International Affairs Team, the Leaders' Office, and the Party in relation to our policy and political input to ALDE bodies.
+- Co-ordination of the work of the International Affairs Team, the Leaders' Office, and the Party in relation to our policy and political input to ALDE bodies.

 - Links with Party policy making and manifesto development through working groups and reviews and reviews with a view to bringing in the wider network of contacts and expertise to which the Committee has access, including